 - Remove any unnecessary distractions

 - Limit the number of actions for your readers to take.

 In a Nutshell

-These affiliate marketing experts’ opinions suggest three aspects to focus on for 2020.
+These affiliate marketing experts’ opinions suggest three aspects to focus on.

 - Focus on a Targeted Audience

 Consider these above-mentioned three points and you can surely avoid making affiliate marketing mistakes in your journey.

 Furthermore, the practice of link building is going to vastly change.
 Quality of content and quality of link building play a major role in driving your audience – which is why it’s important to spend time ensuring that neither of these two are compromised.